emem123/GrizzlyManager/README.md

 Authors of this document: Vladimír Bartošík, Martin Kuzma, Marek Moravčík.

-GrizzlyManager is utility for remote administration of Liunux server.
+GrizzlyManager is utility for remote administration of Linux server.
 It is written in C++ under GNU GPLv3 license.
-The core program runs as service and can load modules and use their functionalities.
+The core program runs as service and can load modules (compiled as shared libraries) and use their functionalities.

 License: GNU GPLv3